royco2/LanbonL6-CustomFirmware/README.md

 # LanbonL6-CustomFirmware
-Custom firmware lanbon l6 to work with HomeAssistant via MQTT The firmware is compatible with the SDCC compiler.
+Custom firmware lanbon l6 to work with HomeAssistant via MQTT. <br>
+The firmware is compatible with the SDCC compiler.